 You should consider taking advantage of many of the resources listed below.
 In college, getting support and learning outside of class is a great benefit and does not necessarily indicate you are having challenges.
 It’s a good idea to start getting comfortable using these resources now so you are prepared to do so in college.

 - Course Materials: You are notified via your student portal at least two weeks prior to the start of your course regarding books or materials that you need to purchase.
-Other course specific supplies will be provided, if applicable.
+Any other course specific supplies will be provided, if applicable.
 You should come prepared with pencils/pens, a notebook and any other essential items that you need for note-taking.

 - Canvas is the Learning Management Tool that Brown University uses for course materials, syllabus, communication with instructors and other resources for each course.
 Your instructor may use Canvas to provide you virtual access to course-specific resources.

 - Language Support: Brown offers support to students whose primary language is not English.
-To find out more and to make an appointment, please follow the link here.
+To find out more and to make an appointment, please follow the link to language support services here.

 - Instructor Office Hours: Office hours are a regular part of learning in universities.
 They are not the same as needing to meet with a teacher in high school because there is a problem.
 During office hours you can discuss course content and assignments, ask questions to expand your learning and have the opportunity to build a relationship with your instructor.
 Instructors will share their available office hours with you during the first course meeting and likely in the syllabus.
 We recommend you take advantage of these opportunities.